 The perception is significantly affected by the patient‘s experience and services that you provide.
 Social media is increasingly getting flooded with the content which is either directly about you, or a person you interacted with, or an event you participated in.

 You can actively control it to shape the public perception the way you want to them perceive, or you can leave it to chance.

-That bring us to the issue of users or audience.
+That brings us to the issue of users or audiences.

 The doctor should have very clear ideas who are the people you are targeting.

-The use of Social media for Clinical practice promotion and visibility will help the user to engage with your content and will visit you website or clinics, and so on.
+The use of Social media for Clinical practice promotion and visibility will help the user to engage with your content and will visit your website or clinics, and so on.

-But it is not a one way traffic.
-It also give you client a control to express and disseminate his or her view about you.
-It is for sure that user will share his or her experience on social media.
+But it is not one-way traffic.
+It also gives you client control to express and disseminate his or her view about you.
+It is for sure that the user will share his or her experience on social media.

 A practitioner can provide a platform where patients can speak out , the doctor can reply back.